sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>koji</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Build system tools
+Short desc    : Build system tools
 URL          : https://pagure.io/koji/
-Лицензия     : LGPLv2 and GPLv2+
+License      : LGPLv2 and GPLv2+
-Описание     : Koji is a system for building and tracking RPMS.
+Descript     : Koji is a system for building and tracking RPMS.
 The base package
              : contains shared libraries and the command-line interface.
 ```